akerlytics/akerlytics.github.io/_contributions/fr/contributions.md

 <!-- @#email-contribution -->
 <!-- #endregion -->

-The simplest contribution to the document makes use of email templates.
-If a section of a document doen't fit your view, or if you whant to make changes, search for this link `contribute`.
+The function of the Email is to serve as a communication tool with delegated politicians and authenticate your voting status doing so.

-Contributor's section is a brief explanation on how to use the email template.
+This [section](todo) has a brief explanation on how to use the email template.
 A section for email `title` and `body` needs to be copied to your email providor interface.

 Note on adding editing comments for a section: since a section can get support via the `show_support` functionality.
 Minor changes will most likely appear in a foldable region of the section at the end, next to the *giscus* comments.

+feature: The simplest contribution to the document makes use of email templates.
+If a section of a document doen't fit your view, or if you want to make changes, search for this link `contribute`.

 ---